 - EEG plus other features boosted the accuracy to 95% (EEG + SC + ACC)

 - EEG + ACC + SC + ST boosted the accuracy to 96%

 It shouldn’t be surprising that EEG-based monitoring is relatively accurate, especially when paired with additional (wrist-worn) sensors.

 However, even without an EEG, scientists have confirmed the relatively high accuracy of wrist-worn devices:

-So, based on those findings, I expect the WHOOP strap to be ~86% accurate.
+So, based on those findings, I expect the WHOOP strap to be about 86% accurate.
 From an observational perspective, I woke up feeling groggy a few times lately, and I always suspected that I must have been in the middle or at the end of a deep-sleep cycle.

 The other day, I woke up in the middle of a dream — or at least, that’s how it felt.
 More than that, I felt like I was dreaming the whole night and I have vivid recollections of my dreams from that night.

 After each of those events, I compared my suspicions with WHOOP’s sleep performance report and it was always spot on.